rackerlabs/technical-blog/_posts/2020-02-24-manage-postgresql-extensions-on-the-objectrocket-service.md

 Enjoy the new extensions, and let us know if you'd like us to add specific functionality.

-<a class="cta purple" id="cta" href="https://www.rackspace.com/professional-services/data">Learn more about Rackspace Data Services</a>
+<a class="cta purple" id="cta" href="https://www.rackspace.com/data/dba-services">Learn more about Rackspace DBA Services</a>

 Visit [www.rackspace.com](https://www.rackspace.com) and click **Sales Chat** to get started.